7hawk77/BG3-Wiki-Search/README.md

-DISCLAIMER: I used the code written here: https://github.com/Project-Path-of-Exile-Wiki/poe-wiki-search
+DISCLAIMER: I used the code written here: https://github.com/Project-Path-of-Exile-Wiki/poe-wiki-search and https://github.com/DAFF0D11/hard-redirect

-I've had to update it to get on the google extension store to manifest version 3.
-This has changed some functionality but overall it does it's job.

-This is a browser extension designed to be used in Firefox, Google Chrome, and chromium-based browsers (such as MS Edge) by players Baldur's Gate 3

 - An easy to use search for information about the game using the [official community wiki](www.bg3.wiki).